42sol-eu/python_template/README.md

 > 7. **Be patient until we answer** or **give us an additional ping** via the provided.
 >
 > We appreciate your contributions and will review your pull request as soon as possible.
 Thank you for helping us improve this template!

-TODO: Outline how others can contribute to the project.

-## License

-TODO: Specify the license under which the project is distributed.

-## Contact

-For any questions or feedback, please use the issues section on [GitHub](https://github.com/) or [GitLab](https://gitlab.com/) to contact the development team.
-We will respond as soon as possible.